mhulse/jekyll-nada/README.md

 </figure>
 ```

-While that may look like a ton of markup, the advantage here is that the same logic isn't crammed into the logic of a plugin file.
-The control is in the hands of the end user.
+While that may look like a lot of markup, the advantage here is that the same markup isn't crammed into the logic of a plugin file.
+Using a template puts full control into the hands of the end user.

-Again, the default Jekyll `include` tag could do something very similar; the advantage to my plugin is the variable "normalization", which should make the Liquid logic easier to manage.
+Again, the default Jekyll `include` tag could do something very similar; the advantage to my plugin is the multi-level variable "normalization", which should make the Liquid logic easier to manage.

 Lastly, if you don't want Liquid to parse the included template, append `:raw` to `nada` tag call, like so: